FREQUENTLY ASKED QUESTIONS

 Q: What is the overall goal of the YALI Program?

-A: The Young African Leaders Initiative (YALI) was established by President of the United States Barack Obama to support young African leaders as they spearhead the socio-economic transformation of Africa as well as enhance peace and security across the continent.
+A: The Young African Leaders Initiative (YALI) was established to support young African leaders as they spearhead the socio-economic transformation of Africa as well as enhance peace and security across the continent.

 More information about the overall YALI Program can be accessed here: https://youngafricanleaders.state.gov/